Mahroos03/bookstore/README.md

 ## Future Implementation

-Transform BookHaven into a full-stack e-commerce platform.
+Transform NETH Bookhive into a full-stack e-commerce platform.
 Suggested next steps and features to implement.

 ### 🗄️ Backend & Database
 - [ ] Database setup — PostgreSQL or MongoDB for books, users, and orders